skiptools/skip-ui/README.md

     #endif
 ```

-Skip/'s built-in components use the following Material 3 colors, if you'd like to customize them:
+Skip's built-in components use the following Material 3 colors, if you'd like to customize them:

 - `surface`
 - `primary`